 A left-hand ramp takes motorists from U.S. 101 (Central Freeway) south onto Interstate 80 (James Lick Freeway) east.
 I-80 travels through South of Market and Yerba Buena to the San Francisco-Oakland Bay Bridge into Alameda County.
 The city of Oakland is an eight mile drive to the east across the Bay Bridge.
 Photo taken 07/06/07.

 Perspective from Interstate 80 east

-After the Central Freeway splits off Interstate 80, the first exit is Exit 1, Seventh Street into San Francisco.
-The second and final exit on the San Francisco Peninsula is Exit 2, Fourth Street/Embarcadero.
+Exit 1 quickly departs I-80 east for Seventh Street after the split with U.S. 101 (Central Freeway) north.
+The second and final exit on the San Francisco Peninsula follows in a half mile for Fourth Street and the Embarcadero.
 This was the former end of California 480, which in the mid-1960s was designated Interstate 480.
-California 480/Embarcadero Freeway collapsed in the 1989 Loma Prieta Earthquake, and it was removed by 1993.
-A planned connection to Interstate 280, which currently ends near SBC Ballpark, would have met Interstate 80 near that same point, but that final connection was never made.
-Photos taken 03/19/06 and 11/29/04.
+SR 480 (Embarcadero Freeway) partially collapsed in the 1989 Loma Prieta Earthquake.
+It was demolished by 1993.
+The unconstructed connection with Interstate 280, which currently ends near AT&T Park, would have met I-80 near that same point.
+Photo taken 03/27/16.

 Perspective from Interstate 95/New Jersey Turnpike (eastern branch) north

 Interstate 95/New Jersey Turnpike splits into two segments between Interstate 280 and U.S. 46 in northeastern New Jersey.
 The eastern branch provides a connection to New Jersey 495/Lincoln Tunnel, then connects to Interstate 80 west.
 Photo taken 08/29/05.